otti10home/test/README.md

 ## Roadmap

-- Bee agent performance optimization with additional models
+- Asuna agent performance optimization with additional models
 - Examples, tutorials, and docs
 - Improvements to building custom agents
 - Multi-agent orchestration

 ## Contribution guidelines

-The Bee Agent Framework is an open-source project and we ❤️ contributions.
+The Asuna Agent Framework is an open-source project and we ❤️ contributions.

-If you'd like to contribute to Bee, please take a look at our [contribution guidelines](./CONTRIBUTING.md).
+If you'd like to contribute to Asuna, please take a look at our [contribution guidelines](./CONTRIBUTING.md).

 ### Bugs

-We are using [GitHub Issues](https://github.com/i-am-bee/bee-agent-framework/issues) to manage our public bugs.
-We keep a close eye on this, so before filing a new issue, please check to make sure it hasn't already been logged.
+We are using [GitHub Issues](https://github.com/i-am-Asuna/Asuna-agent-framework/issues) to manage our public bugs.
+We keep a close eye on this, so before filing a new issue, please check to make sure it hasn't already Asunan logged.

 ### Code of conduct